microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 torch.onnx.export(model, PATH, example)
 ```

-Once exported to ONNX format, you can view the model in the Netron viewer to understand the model graph and the inputs and output node names and shapes, and which nodes have variably sized inputs and outputs (dynamic axes).
+Once exported to ONNX format, you can optionally view the model in the Netron viewer to understand the model graph and the inputs and output node names and shapes, and which nodes have variably sized inputs and outputs (dynamic axes).

 Then you can run the ONNX model in the environment of your choice.
-The ONNXRuntime engine is implemented in C++ and had a C++ API as well as APIs in Python, C#, Java, Javascript, Julia and Ruby.
+The ONNXRuntime engine is implemented in C++ and has APIs in C++, Python, C#, Java, Javascript, Julia, and Ruby.
+ONNXRuntime can run your model on Linux, Mac, Windows, iOS, and Android.
 For example, the following code snippet shows a skeleton of a C++ inference application.

 ```cpp
   // Allocate ONNXRuntime session